Project Planning and Management

 - a team approach to project planning involving all relevant stakeholders

-For teams wanting to learn Scrum, the workshop can also teach Scrum planning techniques (scoping, estimation, release planning, sprints, sprint demos and burn down charts) and goes beyond Agile skills with effort estimation, assumptions, risk management, dependencies, negotiation, tracking, and project reviews to communicate status.
+For teams wanting to learn Agile, the workshop can also teach Agile planning techniques (scoping, estimation, release planning, sprints, sprint demos and burn down charts) and goes beyond Agile skills with effort estimation, assumptions, risk management, dependencies, negotiation, tracking, and project reviews to communicate status.
 Scrum and Agile concepts will be skipped for teams that don’t want or need it.

 The workshop introduction addresses the importance and purpose of project planning.
 Managers and project personnel will know what should be achieved during planning.

 The topics covered include:

 - the components of a concise project charter and project plan

 - managing requirements

 - developing a work breakdown / task list

 - formulating estimates and schedules